Seeking Reliably

 Many folks are obsessed with picking apart the to find any issues or incongruities.
 Some do this out honest inquiry, some do it in an attempt to discredit the Scriptures.
 The reality is that we have to look at the Scriptures as the writers intended (which can be difficult) and literary type.
 Often people view the Scriptures as something they are not.

-This is an important concept to understand, especially in light of the last couple of days discussing the Spirit and Jesus.
-The Scriptures are the starting point to understand God and our with God.
+This is an important concept to understand, especially in of the last couple of days discussing the and .
+The Scriptures are the starting point to understand God and our relationship with God.

 Psalm 24 is a victorious Psalm.
 Yet, God is no mere victorious general entering the city of Jerusalem.
 God is so much more.
 Tucked in the Psalm is “Such is the generation of those who inquire of him, who seek the face of the God of Jacob.”
 This seeking is the next step.
 We are called to seek God and we start with the Scriptures.
 As we seek God and read the Scriptures, only then can begin to grasp just what it means to know the “King of .”

 Knowing God means not just the Holy Spirit or Jesus or God the Father, but seeking God fully and doing our best to understand God.
-We have the tools and gifts: the Scriptures, the ( and ), our minds, our experience.
+We have the tools and gifts: the Scriptures, the church (framily and tradition), our minds, our experience.

 1) What is one area of the 4 (Scriptures, church, mind, experience) that you rely or focus most on?
 Why?
 How might that be disadvantageous?